LouMaine/project2-would2/README.md

 Questions:

 Attribute	Type	Description
-identifier	String	The userâ€™s unique identifier name		String	The userâ€™s first name and last name avatarURL	String	The path to the image file questions	Array	A list of ids of the polling questions this user created answers		Object	The object's keys are the ids of each question this user answered.
+identifier	String	The users unique identifier name		String	The users first name and last name avatarURL	String	The path to the image file questions	Array	A list of ids of the polling questions this user created answers		Object	The object's keys are the ids of each question this user answered.
 The value of each key is the answer the user selected.
 It can be either 'optionOne' or 'optionTwo' since each question has two options.